microbit-foundation/sanity-plugin-python-editor-v3/README.md

 If you need to augment the types defined in this plugin then you can transform them in your app by providing a [function as the types field](https://www.sanity.io/docs/schema-types).

+The Python Editor expects some minimum content:

+- A document of type `pythonIdeasConfig` with the ID `pythonIdeasConfig` and language "en".
+  If you use the suggested desk structure you can just publish the document under Ideas > Config.
+- A document of type `toolkit` with the name "Reference" and language "en".

+You'll want to add additional content otherwise the tabs will be blank but this is the minimum needed to avoid errors.

 ## Develop & test